-Column 1 of Panel A reports the estimate of $\beta$ in a version of equation (1) that includes only job and year effects and the machine learning variables.
-The resulting estimate is 0.024: a worker allocated to her most suitable job ( $eJAQ{it}=1$ ) is estimated to earn 2.4% more than a mismatched worker with the same characteristics or with the same job ( $eJAQ{it}=0$ ).
-The estimate of $\beta$ increases slightly upon controlling for 2-digit industry dummies and firm characteristics (column 2), it decreases slightly upon considering only within-worker variation in $eJAQ{it}$ (column 3), while it increases controlling for unobserved heterogeneity across firms (column 4): the estimated $\beta$ in a specification that includes worker, jobs and year effects is 2.7% and highly statistically significant.
+(eJAQit = 0).
+The estimate of $\beta$ increases slightly upon controlling for 2digit industry dummies and firm characteristics (column 2), it decreases slightly upon considering only within-worker variation in eJAQit (column 3), while it increases controlling for unobserved heterogeneity across firms (column 4): the estimated $\beta$ in a specification that includes worker, jobs and year effects is 2.7% and highly statistically significant.
 These findings are in line with the -2% estimate of the coefficient of job mismatch in wage growth regressions reported in column 1 of Table 7 in Fredriksson et al. (2018), despite the differences in methodology and sample.

 We also analyze the correlation of epJAQ with labor earnings in Panel B of Table 3 to provide a robustness check of the results obtained using the eJAQ indicator with a continuous measure of workers' suitability to jobs.
 The estimates shown in Panel B indicate that labor earnings are also positively and significantly correlated with this second measure of job match quality over workers' careers.
-The 0.05 coefficient estimate in column 1 indicates that a 10 percentage points increase in a worker's epJAQ (amounting to half of its standard deviation) is associated with a 0.5% increase in labor earnings.
-This effect is qualitatively similar and precisely estimated in the specification with industry fixed effects and firm-level controls shown in column 2, and in those with worker fixed effects (column 3) and both worker and firm fixed effects (column 4). $^{16}$
+The 0.05 coefficient estimate in column 1 indicates that a 10-percentage-point increase in a worker's epJAQ (amounting to half of its standard deviation) is associated with a 0.5% increase in labor earnings.
+This effect is qualitatively similar and precisely estimated in the specification with industry fixed effects and firm-level controls (column 2), and in those with worker fixed effects (column 3) and both worker and firm fixed effects (column 4).

-Columns 5 through 8 show the relationship between the likelihood of an employer change from one year to the next and the two measures of job allocation quality, eJAQ and epJAQ, in Panel A and B respectively.
-Specifically, we estimate a version of equation (1) where the outcome variable is a separation indicator, which equals 1 if worker i changes employer between year t and year t+1 and 0 otherwise.
+Columns 5 through 8 show how the likelihood of a switch to a new employer is related to the two measures of job allocation quality, eJAQ and epJAQ, in Panel A and B, respectively.
+Specifically, we estimate a version of Eq.
+(1) where the outcome variable is a separation indicator, which equals 1 if worker i changes employer between year t and year t + 1 and 0 otherwise.

-Column 5 in Panel A shows that well-matched workers (i.e., those with $eJAQ{it} = 1$ ) are 1.25 percentage points less likely to change employer than mismatched workers (i.e., those with $eJAQ{it} = 0$ ) with the same characteristics.
+Column 5 in Panel A documents that well-matched workers (i.e., those with $eJAQ{it} = 1$ ) are 1.25 percentage points less likely to change employer than mismatched workers (i.e., those with $eJAQ{it} = 0$ ) with the same characteristics.
 The coefficient drops slightly upon adding firm controls and industry fixed effects (column 6).
-In the specification of column 7 we exploit only within-worker variation, namely, we ask how much less likely a given worker is to switch to a new employer when she goes from being mismatched to being well-matched: interestingly, in this case the likelihood of a separation drops by 2.7 percentage points.
-In column 8 we also control for unobserved heterogeneity in turnover rates across firms: in this specification, the likelihood of a separation reverts to being close to 1 percentage point lower for well-matched workers than for mismatched ones.
-Columns 5 through 8 in Panel B show that a 10 percentage points increase in epJAQ is associated with a reduction in the likelihood of changing firm between 1.7 and 0.5 percentage points.
+In the specification of column 7, we exploit only within-worker variation; namely, we ask how much less likely a given worker is to switch to a new employer when she goes from being mismatched to being well-matched: interestingly, in this case, the likelihood of separation drops by 2.7 percentage points.
+In column 8, we also control for unobserved heterogeneity in turnover rates across firms: in this specification, the likelihood of a separation reverts to being close to 1 percentage point lower for well-matched workers than for mismatched ones.
+Columns 5 through 8 in Panel B show that a 10-percentage-point increase in epJAQ is associated